Authentication

 OAuth is for delegated integrations where a user connects Mailrith to another product.
 A workspace API key is usually simpler for backend jobs that your own team controls.

 Build OAuth clients against the discovery document instead of hard-coding endpoint paths.
-This keeps the integration easier to maintain if the authorization server metadata grows over time.
+This makes the integration easier to maintain if the authorization server metadata grows over time.

 **Authorization Server Metadata**